 No Walls Teaching

-This guided workshop is designed to help you shift a face-to-face course to remote teaching.
-It is divided into four main sections: Organize, Engage, Create, and Connect.
+This at-your-own-pace guide (UF Gatorlink access required) is designed to help you shift a face-to-face course to remote or hybrid teaching.
+It is divided into two main sections: preparation and teaching.
 The workshop provides a “toolkit” of resources including:

 - Assignment planning worksheet